Frequently Asked Questions

 Students are responsible for keeping their rooms clean.
-Housekeeping staff are responsible for only the public areas of the residence hall, including hallways, lobby areas, and common baths.
+Housekeeping staff are only responsible for public areas of the residence hall, including hallways, lobby areas, and common baths.

-If repairs are needed for residence hall furnishings or equipment within a student room, residents should submit a work order online via the University Housing website.
+Residents should submit a work order online via the University Housing website if repairs are needed for residence hall furnishings or equipment within a student room.
 Students should not attempt to make their own repairs to any residence hall furnishing or equipment.
 University Housing is responsible for determining completion dates, costs, and necessity of any repairs.

 ResNet (Residential Network) provides network connections for students living on campus.
-Each residence hall is equipped for wireless access as well as Ethernet access (1 port per bed).
-ResNet works closely with Technology Support Services, Network Support Services, University Housing, and the Physical Plant telecommunications area to support students living in the residence halls.
+Each residence hall is equipped for wireless access as well as ethernet access (1 port per bed).
+ResNet works closely with Technology Support Services, Network Support Services, and University Housing to support students living in the residence halls.

-Students experiencing technical issues with their personal computers or peripherals may contact the Technical Support Center during its regular hours of operation for walk-in support or call (828)262-8324 to request a visit from one of University Housing's student Technical Assistants after hours.
-Student Technical Assistants are available Sunday - Thursday, 6:00-11:00pm.
+Students experiencing technical issues with their personal computers or peripherals may contact the Technology Support Center during its regular hours of operation for walk-in support or call (828)262-8324 to request a visit from one of University Housing's student Technical Assistants after hours.
+Student Technical Assistants are available Sunday through Thursday from 6pm - 11pm.

-Appalachian State University is not responsible for any personal belongings in the residence halls or around campus.
+Appalachian State University is not responsible for any personal belongings in the resdience halls or around campus.
 Students are encouraged to consider renter's insurance if they plan on bringing expensive personal items.

-Detailed information about residence hall amenities can be found on the Residence Halls page.
-Remember, bunking beds, stacking movable bookshelves and storing items under a bed are all good ideas when trying to use existing room space most efficiently.
+Please refer to the Residence Halls section for detailed information about particular hall amenities.
+Remember, bunking beds, stacking movable bookshelves, and storing items under a bed are all good ideas when trying to use existing room space most efficiently.
 No bed lofts are permitted unless provided by University Housing.

 Students must follow the requirements below when using surge protectors:

-- Surge protectors must be UL-approved and include no more than 6 outlets, a heavy duty cord, and a 15-amp rating with attached circuit breaker switch.
+- Surge protectors must be UL-approved, include no more than six outlets, have a heavy duty cord, and have a 15-amp rating with an attached circuit breaker switch.

 - Surge protectors that are 15 amps or larger can be used in conjunction with portable refrigerators.